rkist/server-memory/README.md

   - Ignores entities with existing names

 - **create_relations**
-  - Create multiple new relations between entities
+  - Create multiple new relations between entities for the specified project.
+  - Input:
+    - `projectIdentifier` (string)
-  - Input: `relations` (array of objects)
+    - `relations` (array of objects)
     - Each object contains:
       - `from` (string): Source entity name
       - `to` (string): Target entity name